 Step One: Start Of Turn

-At the start of each turn, both players regain any spent action points back up to a total of ten and draw two cards.
+At the start of each turn, both players draw two cards and regain any spent action points back up to a total of ten.
 On the first turn of the game, players draw six cards instead of two.
 There is no maximum hand size.

 Step Two: Movement

 Step Three: Action

 The active player gets the opportunity to plan actions.
 Taking an action from your hand and placing it onto the timeline is referred to as "planning an action.”
 Each planned action takes up one moment on the timeline.
 Actions must be planned sequentially in the order in which they will occur.